Jim McNeill: Citizen Science

 McNeill expeditions give him regular opportunities to monitor polar bear populations for the Norwegian Polar Institute, as well as putting together a yearly scientific program for scientists to monitor the effects of climate change.
 He is Vice president - Arctic Expeditions for Sea Research Society.

 He has presented to the former president of Bolivia, Evo Morales at the Bolivian Indigenous People's Climate Change Conference.

 Icons Interviewed

 Jim is host of the Icons Interviewed series of intimate events featuring iconic people Jim has some connection with.

-So far he has interviewed Sir David Attenborough, Sir Ranulph Fiennes OBE, David Means OAM, Pat Falvey, Sir Chris Bonington CVO, CBE & DL, Felicity Aston MBE, Sir Robin Knox-Johnston CBE & RD and Alexandra Shackleton (grand daughter of Ernest Shackleton) at venues such as The Natural History Museum, The Royal Geographic Society, The Royal Aeronautical Society and HQS Wellington.
+So far he has interviewed Sir David Attenborough, Sir Ranulph Fiennes OBE, David Means OAM, Pat Falvey, Sir Chris Bonington CVO, CBE & DL, Felicity Aston MBE, Sir Robin Knox-Johnston CBE & RD, Tracy Edwards MBE and Alexandra Shackleton (grand daughter of Ernest Shackleton) at venues such as The Natural History Museum, The Royal Geographic Society, The Royal Aeronautical Society, HQS Wellington and The Little Ship Club.

 Personal life

 In 1980 he married Dr Ann McNeill (née Jukes) - they had two daughters, Kirsty and Helen, and two grandchildren, Lachlan and Louis.
-He was later married to Lorraine McNeill (née Moore) - they had a son, Mac.
-Jim now lives with his wife Sam McNeill (née Clifford) in Princetown, Dartmoor, Devon UK where together they run Ice Warrior Project.
+He later married Lorraine McNeill (née Moore) - they had a son, Mac.
+Jim now lives with his wife Sam McNeill in the Scottish Highlands where together they run the Global Warrior Project.